-2. The panel shall determine the amount of the monetary assessment in U.S. dollars within 90 days after it reconvenes under paragraph 1.
-In determining the amount of the assessment, the panel shall take into account:

-- (a) the bilateral trade effects of the Party's failure to effectively enforce the relevant law; - (b) the pervasiveness and duration of the Party's failure to effectively enforce the relevant law; - (c) the reasons for the Party's failure to effectively enforce the relevant law; - (d) the level of enforcement that could reasonably be expected of the Party given its resource constraints; - (e) the efforts made by the Party to begin remedying the non-enforcement after the final report of the panel; and - (f) any other relevant factors.
+- 2. The panel shall determine the amount of the monetary assessment in U.S. dollars within 90 days after it reconvenes under paragraph 1.
+In determining the amount of the assessment, the panel shall take into account: - (a) the bilateral trade effects of the Party's failure to effectively enforce the relevant law; - (b) the pervasiveness and duration of the Party's failure to effectively enforce the relevant law; - (c) the reasons for the Party's failure to effectively enforce the relevant law, including, where relevant, its failure to observe the terms of an action plan; - (d) the level of enforcement that could reasonably be expected of the Party given its resource constraints; - (e) the efforts made by the Party to begin remedying the non-enforcement after the final report of the panel, including through the implementation of any mutually agreed action plan; and - (f) any other relevant factors.

-The amount of the assessment shall not exceed 15 million U.S. dollars annually, adjusted for inflation as specified in Annex 21.17.
+The amount of the assessment shall not exceed 15 million U.S. dollars annually, adjusted for inflation as specified in Annex 20.17.

-3. On the date on which the panel determines the amount of the monetary assessment under paragraph 2, or at any time thereafter, the complaining Party may provide notice in writing to the Party complained against demanding payment of the monetary assessment.
-The monetary assessment shall be payable in U.S. dollars, or in an equivalent amount of the currency of the Party complained against, in equal, quarterly installments beginning 60 days after the complaining Party provides such notice.

-4. Assessments shall be paid into a fund established by the Commission and shall be expended at the direction of the Commission for appropriate labor or environmental initiatives, including efforts to improve or enhance labor or environmental law enforcement, as the case may be, in the territory of the Party complained against, consistent with its law.
-In deciding how to expend monies paid into the fund, the Commission shall consider the views of interested persons in the disputing Parties' territories.4

-5. If the Party complained against fails to pay a monetary assessment, the complaining Party may take other appropriate steps to collect the assessment or otherwise secure compliance.
+- 3. On the date on which the panel determines the amount of the monetary assessment under paragraph 2, or at any time thereafter, the complaining Party may provide notice in writing to the Party complained against demanding payment of the monetary assessment.
+The monetary assessment shall be payable in U.S. dollars, or in an equivalent amount of the currency of the Party complained against, in equal, quarterly installments beginning 60 days after the complaining Party provides such notice. - 4.
+Assessments shall be paid into a fund established by the Commission and shall be expended at the direction of the Commission for appropriate labor or environmental initiatives, including efforts to improve or enhance labor or environmental law enforcement, as the case may be, in the territory of the Party complained against, consistent with its law.
+In deciding how to expend monies paid into the fund, the Commission shall consider the views of interested persons in the disputing Parties' territories. - 5.
+If the Party complained against fails to pay a monetary assessment, the complaining Party may take other appropriate steps to collect the assessment or otherwise secure compliance.
 These steps may include suspending tariff benefits under the Agreement as necessary to collect the assessment, while bearing in mind the Agreement's objective of eliminating barriers to trade and while seeking to avoid unduly affecting parties or interests not party to the dispute.

-Article 21.18: Compliance Review
+Article 20.18: Compliance Review

-1. Without prejudice to the procedures set out in Article 21.16.3, if the Party complained against considers that it has eliminated the non-conformity or the nullification or impairment that the panel has found, it may refer the matter to the panel by providing written notice to the complaining Party or Parties.
-The panel shall issue its report on the matter within 90 days after the Party complained against provides notice.

-2. If the panel decides that the Party complained against has eliminated the non-conformity or the nullification or impairment, the complaining Party or Parties shall promptly reinstate any benefits that Party has or those Parties have suspended under Article 21.16 or 21.17 and the Party complained against shall no longer be required to pay any monetary assessment it has agreed to pay under Article 21.16.6 or that has been imposed on it under Article 21.17.1.
+- 1. Without prejudice to the procedures set out in Article 20.16.3, if the Party complained against considers that it has eliminated the non-conformity or the nullification or impairment that the panel has found, it may refer the matter to the panel by providing written notice to the complaining Party or Parties.
+The panel shall issue its report on the matter within 90 days after the Party complained against provides notice. - 2.
+If the panel decides that the Party complained against has eliminated the non-conformity or the nullification or impairment, the complaining Party or Parties shall promptly reinstate any benefits that Party has or those Parties have suspended under Article 20.16 or Article 20.17 and the Party complained against shall no longer be required to pay any monetary assessment it has agreed to pay under Article 20.16.6 or that has been imposed on it under Article 20.17.1.

-Article 21.19: Five-Year Review
+Article 20.19: Five-Year Review